How does the stock market affect your life insurance policy?

 • Traditional cash value policies, like whole life insurance, have a fixed interest rate set when you purchase your policy.

-There are various types of permanent life insurance, and how their cash value fluctuates based on market trends depends on the type of insurance product you purchase.
+How your cash value fluctuates based on market trends depends on the type of insurance product you purchase.

 • Aside from the cash value implications, the cost of a permanent life insurance policy isn’t impacted by stock market performance.
 Rates for your permanent policy are determined by your health profile and life expectancy, not market trends.